-Under the CYF Act (s 259), any person who cares for a young person under 17 years of age – who believes that there is a ‘substantial and presently Long-term disagreement between parties that the court accepts are serious and cannot be overcome. between themself and the young person to such an extent that the care and control of the young person are likely to be seriously disrupted’ – may apply to the court that such a finding exists.
+Under the CYF Act (s 259), any person who cares for a young person under 17 years of age – who believes that there is a ‘substantial and presently irreconcilable difference between themself and the young person to such an extent that the care and control of the young person are likely to be seriously disrupted’ – may apply to the court that such a finding exists.

-Also, a child who believes that there is a substantial and presently irreconcilable difference between themself and the person who has Lawful control over a person which prevents them leaving.
-A person under arrest is in police custody and is not free to go.
-A person in prison is serving a custodial sentence that keeps them confined to the prison grounds. of them to such an extent that the care and control of them are likely to be seriously disrupted may, subject to section 259 of the CYF Act, apply to the court for a finding that such a difference exists.
+Also, a child who believes that there is a substantial and presently irreconcilable difference between themself and the person who has custody of them to such an extent that the care and control of them are likely to be seriously disrupted may, subject to section 259 of the CYF Act, apply to the court for a finding that such a difference exists.